 The residential streets selected for the trial were identified as having a known speeding problem and/or have received a high number of resident complaints.

 Site assessments have been undertaken on each street to determine the appropriate physical location for the sign.
 Factors considered in the site assessment process include:

-The trial will be completed in early 2019.
+The trial will be completed in late 2019.